hfp/libxs/README.md

                   -knob collection-detail=stack-sampling:4=exclusive'
 ```

 to the `mpirun` command line.
-Please notice the `:4=exclusive` which is unrelated to VTune's command line syntax but related to mpirun's gtool arguments; these arguments need to appear at the end of the gtool-string.
+Please notice the `:4=exclusive` (unrelated to VTune's command line syntax), which is related to mpirun's gtool arguments; these arguments need to appear at the end of the gtool-string.
 For instance, the shown command line selects the 4th rank (otherwise all ranks are sampled) along with "exclusive" usage of the performance monitoring unit (PMU) such that only one event-collector runs for all ranks.

 Intel&#160;VTune&#160;Amplifier presents invoked JIT code like functions, which belong to a module named "libxs.jit".
 The function name as well as the module name are supplied by LIBXS using the aforementioned JIT Profiling API.
-For instance "libxs_hsw_dnn_23x23x23_23_23_23_a1_b1_p0::smxm" encodes an Intel&#160;AVX2 ("hsw") double-precision kernel ("d") for small dense matrix multiplications which is multiplying matrices without transposing them ("nn").
+For instance "libxs_hsw_dnn_23x23x23_23_23_23_a1_b1_p0::smxm" encodes an Intel&#160;AVX2 ("hsw") double-precision kernel ("d") for small dense matrix multiplications ("smxm") which is multiplying matrices without transposing them ("nn").
 The rest of the name encodes M=N=K=LDA=LDB=LDC=23, Alpha=Beta=1.0 (all similar to GEMM), and no prefetch strategy ("p0").

 ### Tuning
 Specifying a particular code path is not really necessary if the JIT backend is not disabled.
 However, disabling JIT compilation, statically generating a collection of kernels, and targeting a specific instruction set extension for the entire library looks like: